bcgov/EPIC.search/search-vector-api/DOCUMENTATION.md

 * Keyword-based search as final fallback
 * Ensures relevant results when possible

+#### Direct Metadata Search Mode

+* Activated when both project and document type are confidently inferred AND the query is generic
+* Returns document-level results ordered by document date instead of semantic chunks
+* Optimized for queries like "any correspondence for Project X" or "show me all letters for this project"
+* Bypasses semantic search for faster, more relevant results when content analysis isn't needed

 ### Components

 1. **Document-Level Search**: Fast filtering using pre-computed document metadata